In this section

 The Undergraduate General Education Curriculum

-Lehman College offers all its students the opportunity to deepen their knowledge of themselves and their world by engaging in a thorough study of the liberal arts and sciences.
-To that end, the College has several curricula that satisfy the liberal arts and sciences requirement.
-One of these is the Undergraduate General Education Curriculum.
-This structured program of courses is designed to provide training in a range of essential skills as well as a broad understanding of the achievements and methods of the liberal arts and sciences, all of which allow informed inquiry into subjects of both public and personal concern.
+Lehman College offers undergraduates the opportunity to deepen their self-knowledge and their understanding of the world by engaging in a thorough study of the liberal arts and sciences.
+The Undergraduate General Education Curriculum is a structured program of courses designed to provide training in a range of essential skills as well as a broad understanding of the achievements and methods of the liberal arts and sciences, all of which allow informed inquiry into subjects of both public and personal concern.

-More detailed information on the requirements of this curriculum can be found in this section of the Bulletin, under the headings "Lower Division General Education Requirements" and "Upper Division General Education Requirements."
+Detailed information on the requirements of the General Education Curriculum can be found in this section of the Bulletin, under the headings "2013 CUNY General Education Program (Pathways)" and "Pre-2013 General Education Program."